 - Be meticulous with counting any time money change hands and never accept torn or damaged bills which are usually difficult to spend later.

-Finally I'd like to say that, even though it seems like there are a lot to be afraid of, these will just ensure you enjoy your time in Vietnam to the fullest.
+Finally, I'd like to say that, even though it seems like there is a lot to be afraid of, these will just ensure you enjoy your time in Vietnam to the fullest.
 So go visit, just with these tips in mind.

-Travel with Odyssey can help minimizing the risk of being scammed !
-If you have any questions about travelling in Vietnam or need us to arrange Vietnam tour for you, drop us a line at email@example.com.Find this post helpful?
-"Share" it!
+Travel with Odynovo can help to minimize the risk of being scammed!
+If you have any questions about traveling in Vietnam or need us to arrange a Vietnam tour for you, drop us a line at .
+Find this post helpful?
+Share it!